You might think the word “transgender” refers to someone who used to be one gender, and then became another gender.

 While many transgender people experience dysphoria—which is often horrifying and crippling—many don’t.

-What all transgender people share is a knowledge of who they are in contrast to who they were labeled to be.
+What all transgender people share is that who they are is not who they were labeled to be.

 Transgender people can be “stealth,” closeted, or openly trans

 A closeted transgender person is someone who is living according to their assigned gender, and not their real gender.
 For example, I was a closeted agender person until age 28.
 Friends, family, and society treated me like I was a woman, and I didn’t correct their misunderstanding.
 I was still just as transgender then as I am now.
 This is an excellent article written by a transgender woman who has lived her life in the closet for complex reasons.
 I highly recommend giving it a read.

 A stealth transgender person is someone who society views as their true gender, but isn’t openly trans.
 For example, I know a young man who medically and socially transitioned.
 Society doesn’t question whether or not he is a man, and he doesn’t inform anyone that he is transgender.
 Most of his acquaintances and friends have no idea.

 An openly transgender person is someone who makes the transgender aspect of their identity known, whether it’s because they can’t hide it, or because they choose to make that known for the purposes of activism or other reasons.
 I’m an openly transgender person, both because I can’t hide it and because I choose to embrace it and make it known.